Towards a Science of AI Agent Reliability

 \subsection{Predictability ($\mathcal{R}_{\text{Pred}}$)}

-Even agents that perform well on average provide limited value if users cannot anticipate when they will succeed or fail.
-In many deployment settings, users must decide whether to act on an output, seek verification, or defer to a human expert.
-Predictability captures whether an agent's expressed confidence reliably indicates its actual performance and can therefore support such decisions.
+Agents performing well on average offer limited value if users cannot anticipate their successes or failures.
+Predictability captures whether an agent's expressed confidence reliably indicates its actual performance, enabling users to decide whether to act, verify, or defer.